-Why, you may ask, is this topic coming up again?
-Wasn’t the debate of which round was better — 9mm Luger vs. .45 ACP — “settled science.”
+You may wonder why the debate over 9mm vs. .45 ACP is resurfacing.
+Wasn’t the debate of which caliber was better for concealed carry settled?
 Actually, the debate ended up being shelved with the introduction of the .40 S&W in the 1980s.
-The .40 took the wind out of the sails since it was seen to be a compromise caliber, giving shooters the best of both worlds: high capacity and stopping power.
+The .40 took the wind out of the sails since it was seen to be a compromise caliberCaliber is the inside diameter of a firearm’s barrel and the outside diameter of its bullet measured in hundredths or thousandths of an inch (ie, .45cal/caliber) or millimeters (ie, 9mm)., giving shooters the best of both worlds: high capacity and stopping power.
 The .40 became the must-have caliber of the late 80s, 90s and 2000s.